heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 Each process has its own memory space.
 It cannot access the memory space of another process.

-A process is a heavy-weight object.
+A process is resource heavy.
 It is quite expensive to create and destroy.

 Processes can communicate with each other using inter-process communication (IPC) but it is quite complex to implement.